 Significance:

-The impact of fishing and climate change on freshwater fish populations is a widely debated topic, as it's difficult to distinguish their effects.
-Using a new temperature-dependent model for population dynamics that fits typical inland fishery data, we discovered that fishing has had a greater impact on the evaluated fish populations than warming in recent decades.
-Our results stress the importance of both proper local fishing management and global efforts to reduce warming to preserve the sustainability of these fish populations and their valuable fisheries.
-Effective fishery management will improve the populations' resilience to climate change, while limiting global warming will prevent the impact of future temperature increases on fish populations from surpassing its past level.
+The impact of fishing and climate change on freshwater fish populations is widely debated given the difficulty in distinguishing their effects.
+Using a new temperature-dependent model for population dynamics that fits typical inland fishery data, we found that fishing has had a greater impact than warming on >500 fish populations in recent decades.
+Our results highlight the importance of both proper local fisheries management and global efforts to reduce warming to preserve the sustainability of these fish populations and their valuable fisheries.
+Effective fisheries management will improve population resilience to climate change, while limiting global warming will prevent limit the impact of future temperature increases on fish populations from surpassing its past level.

 Introduction:

-Climate change, manifested primarily by the increase in global mean temperature, can significantly alter the freshwater habitats of inland lakes (citation).
-Such warming can then affect the abundance of the fish populations that inhabit these waters through a series of physiological, biochemical, and ecological processes ().
-For example, warming can directly affect the seasonal thermal structure of lakes (), exposing certain fish populations to temperatures outside their species-specific optimal ranges, while making thermal conditions more suitable for other populations.
+Climate change, manifested primarily by the increase in global atmospheric temperature, is significantly altering the freshwater habitats of inland lakes (citation).
+These changes affect the abundance of the fish populations that inhabit these waters through a series of physiological, biochemical, and ecological processes ().
+For example, warming can directly affect the seasonal thermal structure of lakes (), exposing certain fish populations to temperatures outside their optimal ranges, while making thermal conditions more suitable for other populations.
 Warming can also affect the dynamics of freshwater fish populations through decreases in dissolved oxygen (), reduction and shortening of ice cover (), changes in plankton bloom phenology (), and increases in toxic algae blooms ().

 The responses of fish populations to warming are likely to vary inter- and intraspecifically.
 Warm- and cold-water species may respond to warming in opposite directions based on their species-specific thermal requirements ().
 Populations of the same species may respond differently to warming, depending on their geographic position or local adaptations to thermal regimes ().
 This variation in response to warming is demonstrated by a meta-analysis of global marine fish and invertebrates, which revealed that populations benefiting from historical ocean warming were roughly offset in number and magnitude by those negatively affected ().
 However, similar studies on freshwater fish populations are currently lacking.
-While the general effects of warming on freshwater fish species from different thermal guilds have been studied, the potentially heterogeneous effects of warming on the abundance of individual populations at regional or global scales are not yet well understood.
+While the general effects of warming on freshwater fish species from different thermal guilds have been studied (citation), the potentially heterogeneous effects of warming on the abundance of individual populations at regional or global scales are not yet well understood.

-One of the challenges in assessing the effects of warming on freshwater fish abundance is that warming rarely occurs in isolation.
-Instead, it occurs in conjunction with other local stressors, creating complex and intertwined effects on fish population dynamics (citation).
-For target species of recreational or subsistence fisheries, fishing is the most widespread stressor for freshwater fish populations.
-Therefore, an inability to accurately disentangle the joint effects of changes in fishing pressure and temperature on population abundance can lead to incorrect attribution of population fluctuations and can result in ineffective or even detrimental management actions (citation).
+One of the challenges in assessing the effects of warming on freshwater fish abundance is that warming rarely occurs in isolation from other stressors, creating complex and intertwined effects on fish population dynamics (citation).
+For populations of species targeted by recreational or subsistence fisheries, fishing is generally the most widespread and significant stressor.
+Therefore, an inability to accurately disentangle the joint effects of changes in fishing pressure and temperature on population abundance can lead to incorrect understanding of the cause of population fluctuations, which can result in ineffective or even detrimental management actions (citation).

-Separating the impact of fishing and warming on freshwater fish abundance is thus critical to fishery managers seeking to identify management strategies to grapple with the effects of both stressors ().
-Local and regional management agencies in the United States have developed adaptation strategies, such as regulating harvest and fish stocking (i.e., a practice of releasing fish cultivated from hatcheries into target lakes), to maintain sustainable fisheries and mitigate the effects of warming (citation).
-Although slowing the pace of climate warming through collective actions to reduce greenhouse gas emissions is the ultimate solution to conserve most fish and fisheries globally (), accurately quantifying the respective contributions of fishing and warming to changes in fish abundance can help managers prioritize practical measures that can be locally implemented.
+Separating the impact of fishing and warming on freshwater fish abundance is thus critical to fishery managers seeking to identify management strategies that address the effects of both stressors ().
+Local and regional management agencies in the United States have developed adaptation strategies, such as regulating harvest and fish stocking (i.e., the practice of releasing fish cultivated from hatcheries into target lakes), to maintain sustainable fisheries and mitigate the effects of warming (citation).
+Although collective action to reduce greenhouse gas emissions and slow the pace of climate warming is the ultimate solution to conserving most fish and fisheries globally (), accurately quantifying the respective contributions of fishing and warming to changes in fish abundance can help managers prioritize practical measures that can be locally implemented.